emeraldn30/suroi-wiki/app/(wiki)/weapons/guns/articles/firework_launcher.md

 ## Countering

 - Weapons such as shotguns or other SMGs overpower the Firework Launcher at close range.
-- Stay at close range, because the Firework Launcher is not very good at CQC (Close Quarters Combat).
+- Because of the Firework Launcher's long firing delay, attack players using it right after they fire.
 - Stay aware of opponents with the Firework Launcher and if you are fired upon, you may have time to move out of the way and dodge the firework.

 # Obtaining